tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/mi_push_intl.md

 ![](/assets/或者小米ID.jpeg)

 ## Configuring Mi Push-related Content
-### jcenter Is Recommended for Dependencies Access for AS Development
+### Jcenter Dependencies Access is Recommended for AS Development

 1. Configure the package name.